Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 $90 $90 color

 Released as an open edition, Dawn was placed in the "Personages" category and later moved to the Children to Cherish category.
 The studio was known to move sculptures between categories as collection descriptions changed.
-In Dawn's case, once Personages became the Portraits in Porcelain collection, one qualification was for sculptures to be limited editions with a declared edition size.
-As on open edition Dawn and two others (Robin Hood and Ballerina on Cue) no longer qualified and were moved out.
+In Dawn's case, once Personages became the Portraits in Porcelain collection, it appears only sculptures that were limited editions would be included.
+As on open edition Dawn and two others (Robin Hood and Ballerina on Cue) no longer qualified, and were moved out.
 A rather sensual "young" woman, Dawn can hardly be classified as a child.
-But her youthful appearance was enough to justify moving her (and her other open companions) to the Children to Cherish collection.
+But her youthful appearance was enough to justify moving her (and her other open edition companions) to the Children to Cherish collection.

 Perhaps the flowing scarf attached to Dawn's hands, hair and back created production challenges as it appears this would be a difficult sculpture to produce.
-Then it is possible the piece simply did not sell well.
+It is possible the piece simply did not sell well.
 Dawn is one of the rarest Cybis sculptures and seldom seen.
-Only two copies, one white and one color have been offered on the secondary market in the last 20 years.
+Only three copies, one white and two color pieces have been documented on the secondary market in the last 20 years.

-A production accomplishment this piece handles well is the red to orange to yellow color transitions in her scarf.
-It would not be nearly two decades before the studio would attempt attached flowing scarfs to other pieces.
+An accomplishment this piece handles well is the red-to-orange-to-yellow color transition in her scarf.
+Attached in fours places (hair, shoulder and both hands) production issues were surely with these areas separating during the firing process.
+It would be two decades before the studio attached "flowing" scarfs and ribbons to other pieces.
 Madame Butterfly in 1984 and Scheherazade in 1989 repeated similar concepts.

 Perhaps one of the Cybis studio's best kept secrets is how some sculptures were "recycled" to create entirely new pieces.
 Common throughout the 1950's, a standard mold was changed slightly and reintroduced as a new sculpture.